 - Resource ID – 16777219

-- How to initiate a CMPivot query from the Intune portal?
+- How do you initiate a CMPivot query from the Intune portal?

 - Once initiated, check out the logs below to understand the background process: